 - Stereo Vision and Depth Estimation using OpenCV AI Kit

 - Object detection with depth measurement using pre-trained models with OAK-D

 The Geometry of Stereo Vision

 Stereo vision is one of the ways humans perceive depth.
 The word stereo means “two.”
-We look at the same scene from two different viewpoints to get a sense of depth.
-Humans also perceive depth through several other means, but that is a discussion for another day.
+We look at the same scene from two viewpoints to get a sense of depth.
+Humans perceive depth through several other means, but that is a discussion for another day.

 Let’s recap the theory of image formation before we dive into stereo vision.

 The Coordinate Systems

 An image is a 2D projection of a 3D object from the real world to an image plane.
 We use the following coordinate systems to describe an imaging setup.